 Yes, Swivel Secure’s AuthControl Sentry® can provide authentication and security for local government employees working across the Public Services Network (PSN).
 As the PSN provides a means of sharing potentially sensitive public service data, it is essential that it is protected from cyberattacks.
 Swivel Secure can provide authentication so that those accessing the systems, either from a remote location or from their own offices, are appropriately authenticated using risk-based authentication.

-Using risk-based authentication, a standard feature of AuthControl Sentry®, system administrators can setup rules on a points based system.
-Certain criteria needs to be met to enable users to authenticate including: group membership, IP address, device, last authentication, and what service the user is trying to access.
+Using risk-based authentication, a standard feature of AuthControl Sentry®, system administrators can set up rules on a points-based system.
+Certain criteria need to be met to enable users to authenticate including: group membership, IP address, device, last authentication, and what service the user is trying to access.

 Government jobs demand flexibility to log into multiple devices in multiple locations during a single working day.
-With agile hot desking, on and off site meetings, out of hours access and remote working a part of many employees’ roles, security is key.
-Ensuring government staff can access their files from any location whilst protecting them from unauthorised users is a constant challenge on both real and virtualised devices.
+With agile hot-desking, on and off-site meetings, out-of-hours access and remote working a part of many employees’ roles, security is key.
+Ensuring government staff can access their files from any location whilst protecting them from unauthorized users is a constant challenge on both real and virtualized devices.
 With personal credentials and a consistent security experience across laptops, smartphones, legacy machines and virtual desktop infrastructure, Swivel Secure makes managing and providing access secure and straightforward.

-Yes, authentication methods include: Mobile App, SMS, Email, Hardware Tokens, Image based Authenticators (TURing/PINpad®).
-Hardware token are still supported, but most of our customers opt for authenticating using the mobile app, SMS or PINpad.
+Yes, authentication methods include: Mobile App, SMS, Email, Hardware Tokens, and Image-based Authenticators (TURing/PINpad®).
+Hardware tokens are still supported, but most of our customers opt for authenticating using the mobile app, SMS or PINpad.
 Both short messaging service (SMS) and the mobile app can be used, offering optional authentication methods including a OneTouch PUSH authentication, allowing users to simply accept or reject the authentication.